instantlinux/docker-tools/images/mt-daapd/README.md

 applications such as the Amarok music play for Linux will be able to connect to this service using mDNS/DNS-SD (Avahi).

-Run this with --net=host in order to support mDNS.
+Requires --net=host in order to support mDNS.
+See the docker-compose.yml file for an example.
+To start, invoke this command:

+    docker-compuse up -d